Idmission-LLC/SDK2Sample/README.md

     - `IDentityLiteSDK.xcframework`
     - `IDCaptureLite.xcframework`
     - `SelfieCaptureLite.xcframework`
+    - `IDentityLiteModels.xcframework` (Optional) : If developer wanto to use SDK without models they can skip this framework.
     - `SignatureCaptureLite.xcframework` (Optional) : If developer required this feature they can use this framework.
     - `FingerPrintCaptureLite.xcframework` (Optional) : If developer required this feature they can use this framework.
     - `VoiceCaptureLite.xcframework` (Optional) : If developer required this feature they can use this framework.